-Sunset Campground is located west of Sunset Point, approximately 1.5 miles south of the Bryce Canyon Visitor Center, and is comprised of 100 sites in 3 loops; A, B, & C.
+Sunset Campground is located west of Sunset Point, approximately 1.5 miles south of the Bryce Canyon Visitor Center, and is comprised of 100 sites in 3 loops; A, B, and C.

-20 Tent Sites are reservable during certain times of the year in Loop B (see Reservation Dates below).
-Cost is $15 per site/per night.
+20 tent sites are reservable during certain times of the year in Loop B (see reservation dates below).

 Loop A is for RV campers.
-Loops B & C are for tent campers.
+Loops B and C are for tent campers.

 This campground is closest to the best hiking trails which begin and end at Sunset Point.

 Sunset Campground has...

 Sunset Campground is CLOSED mid-October through mid-April.
 North Campground has one loop open year-round.

 There are two wheelchair-accessible sites located in Loop A, one of which is reservable during the reservation season.
 To reserve that site, you must contact the park directly.

 You may send your request to: Bryce Canyon National Park, PO Box 640201, Bryce, UT 84764, Attention: Campground Supervisor.
 Or, you may leave a message on the Campground phone: 435-834-4765.
 Be sure to include your name, contact information (phone # and/or email address) and the dates you wish to reserve.